Cluster Configuration

 ) for the git server.

-If not specified, the parent pods.platformServers
+If not set, the parent pods.platformServers

 configuration will be used.